kekemon/online-exam/README.md

 ## Features
   - Login as student and Teacher
   - Teacher can add Exam
-  - Timer to show remaining to submit
+  - Number of question & remaining timer to submit
+  - Next, Previous to update given answer.
   - Auto Result calculate
   - Student can see result